EirikV/meteor-workshop/README.md

 To create a new user you will need a *Meteor.Method*, so go ahead and create one.
 Then you need to create a way to call it as the application is loading.

 This can be accomplished through the use of a *Meteor.startup* function.
 This particular startup function should live on the client, so create it inside your `if(Meteor.isClient)` block.

+### 9. Associate messages and users

+Now that you have some users, it is time to set the current user as author whenever a message is written.
+To do this, you need to keep hold of the current user somehow.
+A *Session* variable is perfect for this.

+Once again open *chat-app.js*.
+If you look at your *Method* for creating a user, this probably doesn't return anything.
+To be able to set the current user in a *Session* variable, you must retrieve the new user from the database after inserting, and then return this to the client.

+*Tip 1: When calling insert on a collection, the return value is the _id field of the newly created document.
+Put this into a findOne call to retrieve the newly created document from the database.*

+*Tip 2: Every Meteor.call function can take a callback as its second parameter.
+This callback has two parameters: error and result, where result is whatever the method returned.*

+Once you have the newly created user available on the client, simply store it in a *Session* variable (with a suitable name of course).
+Then use this session variable to set the author property in your *Method* for adding a new message.

+### 10. Highlighting yourself and your messages

+Using the *Session* variable with the current user, you can also highlight what messages are yours and which user in the list of users is you.

+In *chat-app.js* create a template helper for your *Message* template that returns either `'-current` or `''` based if the message's name matches or does not match the current user's name respectively.
+Now you can use this helper in the *Message* template's markup to add the *current* class for your messages.

+Create a similar helper for your *User* template and use it to highlight the current user in the list of users.

+### All done!
+Congratulations!
+You have now completed an introduction to Meteor.
+So what's next?
+If you feel done with the chat application, move on to [Tweeteor](https://github.com/EirikV/meteor-workshop/tree/tweeteor-solution) - a brand new social media site.
+Otherwise, here are some extra tasks for the chat app if you want to polish it.

+1. The current user feature of the application hands you a new user each time you refresh the page.
+This isn't all that user friendly, so go ahead and fix it by introducing the use of localstorage to store the id of the current user.
+Then use this in your *Meteor.startup* function to ensure that you only get assigned a user once per browser.
+2. As of now a lot of the users in the list are probalby inactive.
+Make functionality that tracks when users were last active and use this to mark inactive users in the same way as shown in the [style guide](chat-app/client/css/).
+Also, sort the list of users so that the active users are at the top.
+3. Users of the chat app all probably have the same feature request: being able to choose their own username.
+Give the people what they want!